 The South Carolina Law Review is the principal legal publication in South Carolina.
 It is also the oldest legal publication in the state, founded in 1948.
-The Law Review traces its roots to 1831, during the brief existence of the Carolina Bar Journal, which was published in Columbia, South Carolina prior to the Civil War.
-Today, the Law Review is the flagship legal publication at the University of South Carolina School of Law and is one of the most frequently cited legal journals in the country.
+The Law Review traces its roots to 1831, during the brief existence of the Carolina Bar Journal, which was published in Columbia, South Carolina, before the Civil War.
+Today, the Law Review is the flagship legal publication at the University of South Carolina School of Law.